 It is not uncommon for those affected by surgical errors to experience physical pain, mental and emotional distress, incur additional medical costs to correct the harm caused by the surgical error, and/or to experience a reduction in their quality of life or life expectancy.
 After such a traumatic experience, compassionate and dedicated representation from the Rohde Law Office is crucial to having the best opportunity for the redress of your injuries.
-We’re attorneys who’ve represented clients injured due to surgical errors in Los Angeles, Orange County and the Inland Empire.
+Our surgical error attorneys in West Covina and Claremont have represented clients in Los Angeles, Orange County and the Inland Empire.

 Examples of Surgical Errors in California